Last Updated on: 8th December 2023, 11:10 am

 Step 4.
 Testing and Iteration: Once the initial design concepts and prototypes were created, the next step was to test and iterate on the design.
 This involved conducting user testing to gather feedback on the redesigned platform’s usability, visual appeal, and overall user experience.
 Based on the user feedback, the design team iterated on the design, making changes and improvements to the platform’s design and functionality.

 Step 5.
 Implementation and Launch: After the design and testing iterations were complete, the final step was to implement the new design and launch the redesigned interface.
 This involved working with developers to code and implement the new design and conducting final testing to ensure that the platform would be functional and user-friendly.
 Once the platform will be launched, it becomes crucial to gather user feedback and conduct ongoing testing to ensure that the redesigned platform continues to meet the needs of its users.

 A successful UX redesign process for this fundraising platform required a user-centric approach that prioritized the needs and expectations of the platform’s target audience.

 Our design team can create a user-friendly and visually appealing interface that guides users through the donation process more efficiently than in the previous version.

 The client was looking for a redesign including better UI/UX of their existing platform.
-With this redesign it will be possible to provide their users better experience and a more modern interface.
+With this redesign, it will be possible to provide their user’s a better experience and a more modern interface.
 The users should understand immediately what the platform is about and navigate with very short clicks through the platform.
 Furthermore, owners wanted to have a design that is inviting for all the different user types.
 They expected and received a modern design approach with a touch of charity/philanthropy.